 Toll-like Receptor Regulation

 We believe that identification of regulatory events for TLRs will reveal proteins or pathways that are therapeutic targets for interfering with TLR function and will lead to new treatments for autoimmune diseases such as Systemic Lupus Erythematosus and Inflammatory Bowel Disease.
-We recently discovered that microenvironmental mechanics regulate TLR signaling and macrophage function.
-Findings from our study can be found in our recent paper.

 Cornell PACE and Rising Stars Programs